samsm/mundane-search/README.md

 ## Usage

-Still in the process of figuring this out!
-But much of it works like I want, so hopefully no brutal changes.
+*Still in the process of figuring this out!
+But much of it works like I want, so hopefully no brutal changes.*

-### Typical use

 Build a search, then run that search on a specific collection and params.